Welcome to Nursery

 What are the arrangements for lunchtime?

 Lunchtime starts at 11:45 and finishes when all the children have finished their lunch.
 The children will eat their lunch together in the dinner hall whether they have school dinner or packed lunch.
-Mrs Howe and Mrs Nelson stay with the children at all times.
+A member of the teaching staff will stay with the children at all times.

 Will my child be able to bring their favourite toy to school with them?